 Step 2.5: The Final CTA Section

 Now comes the end of the page, and we will be adding the final CTA section for our landing page.
-We have conveyed every message and piece of information we want to give to our visitors, and now it is time to convert them to leads or even customers.
+We have conveyed every message and piece of information we want to give our visitors, and now it is time to convert them into leads or customers.

-For this tutorial, I will be adding the Contact us section.
-Go to PowerPack templates and select the category as “Contact”.
-Now choose the one you’d like and add it on the page.
+For this tutorial, I will be adding the Contact Us section.
+Go to PowerPack templates and select the category “Contact.”
+Now choose the one you’d like and add it to the page.

 You can add your social media pages as well.
-This will help your users to reach out to your social media accounts as well.
+This will also help your users reach out to your social media accounts.

-To finish off your landing page, make sure you have all the sections working properly and look well when put together.
+To finish your landing page, ensure all the sections are working properly and look well when put together.
 Now you need to do one more thing before we can publish the page.

 Make Your Landing Page Responsive!

-A good landing page performs seamlessly on all devices, and you would want the same from your landing page as well.
+A good landing page performs seamlessly on all devices, and you would also want the same from your landing page.
 With elementor, you, too, can make your landing page responsive.

-Just select the preview option to tablet or mobile, and your page will load up in that device format.
+Select the preview option for tablet or mobile, and your page will load up in that device format.
 Then you can make changes to the landing page easily.

-Once you are done making changes to your landing page, go ahead and publish your landing page by clicking on the Publish button on the lower-left corner.
+Once you are done making changes to your landing page, go ahead and publish your landing page by clicking on the Publish button in the lower-left corner.